Parsifal-M/backstage-opa-plugins/plugins/permission-backend-module-opa-wrapper/README.md

 - Enable teams to manage their own policies, without needing to know TypeScript or the Backstage codebase!

-This wrapper is still in **development**, you can use it at your own risk, be aware it can change **without** notice. (although I will try to keep it as stable as possible).

 ## Pre-requisites

 - You have a Backstage instance set up and running.
+- You have deployed OPA, kindly see how to do that [here](https://www.openpolicyagent.org/docs/latest/deployments/).
-- This plugin also requires and assumes that you have set up and followed the instructions in the [Backstage Permissions Docs](https://backstage.io/docs/permissions/overview) as it of course relies on the permissions framework to be there and set up.
+- This plugin also requires and assumes that you have at least setup the permission framework (without any policies) as outlined here [Backstage Permissions Docs](https://backstage.io/docs/permissions/overview) as it of course relies on the permissions framework to be there and set up.

 ## How It Works